hashicorp/terraform-provider-azurerm/website/docs/r/private_link_endpoint.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the private endpoint.
+* `name` - (Required) Specifies the Name of the Private Link Endpoint.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group.
-Changing this forces a new resource to be created.
+* `resource_group_name` - (Required) Specifies the Name of the Resource Group within which the Private Link Endpoint exists.

-* `location` - (Optional) Resource location.
+* `location` - (Required) The supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `manual_private_link_service_connection` - (Optional) A grouping of information about the connection to the remote resource.
 Used when the network admin does not have access to approve connections to the remote resource.
 One or more `manual_private_link_service_connection` block defined below.